Parent Resources

 Other Additions

 Since Google Drive has become such a huge part of tracking assignments, student progress, and practice reminders, the last addition to the weekly assignment is a Google Drive column.
-It will contain a checkmark if an assignment has online resources to use at home.
-Simple as that!
-Here’s to a new year and a more streamlined way to track assignments!
+A simple checkmark indicates when online resources are available to support practice at home.

 Making Continuous Fluid Motion Part of At-Home Practice